-Russia’s oil and gas exports are helping to blunt the pain of sanctions
+The loophole that’s keeping Russia’s economy alive

 That’s still a big hit, and there are many others.
 Russian banks are blocked from carrying out many transactions, global shipping companies have stopped delivering goods to Russian ports, and a spate of Western corporate departures is depriving the country of consumer products and jobs.
-Inflation is rising at 2 percent a week, and some economists estimate Russia’s GDP will contract by as much as 15 percent this year.
+Inflation is rising at 2 percent a week, and some economists estimate Russia’s gross domestic product will contract by as much as 15 percent this year.

 Still, oil and gas revenue is easing some of the pain, sparking growing calls by Ukraine and its supporters for a full Western embargo on Russian energy purchases.
-The United States and Britain have stopped buying Russian oil and gas, as have some global energy companies, but European nations remain heavily reliant on Russia and are reluctant to cut off the tap.
+The United States and Britain have stopped buying Russian oil and gas, as have some global energy companies and traders, but European nations remain heavily reliant on Russia and are reluctant to cut off the tap.

 “I think the sanctions we’ve done are super effective,” said Robin Brooks, chief economist of the Institute of International Finance, an association of global finance companies.
 But “in principle they have not addressed the main driver of Russian growth, which is exports of energy and raw materials,” he added.
 “If the goal is to make this war as costly as possible for Russia and Putin, you want to go after those.”

-President Biden and European leaders will discuss ways to reduce the continent’s dependence on Russian gas when they meet in Brussels on Thursday, National Security Advisor Jake Sullivan told reporters this week.
-But he said Biden won’t pressure European allies to immediately stop their purchases because he recognizes the move would be tough for them.
+President Biden and European leaders will discuss ways to reduce the continent’s dependence on Russian gas when they meet in Brussels on Thursday, including by supplying Europe with more liquefied natural gas from the U.S.

+But Biden won’t pressure European allies to immediately stop their Russian energy purchases because he recognizes the move would be tough for them, national security adviser Jake Sullivan said this week.

 “From [Biden’s] perspective, what we have achieved with our European partners — in terms of financial sanctions, export controls, and other measures to hit the Russian economy hard — have had unprecedented impact on a large economy at a scale we have never seen before,” Sullivan said.